Tips for Planning a Successful Road Trip

 Plan your road trip budget wisely, but also be flexible.
 It is usually best to expect to pay around 20-25% more than you originally budgeted.
 Have some freedom with your wallet.

 A road trip can be a reasonably inexpensive way to travel, but how much you can spend is up to your budget(s).
+Check out our tips on how to save Money on a roadtrip.

 Choosing the road trip vehicle is very important, for the comfort, safety, and peace of mind of everyone involved.